bcmichael/RNMR-Docs/docs/command/full_command.md

 of two decimal places.
 If the values cannot be reported as floating point numbers in an eight character field, they are reported in scientific notation.

-The qualifiers determine which part of a complex buffer is integrated as follows:
+The qualifiers determine which part of a complex buffer is considered as follows:

 Qualifier | Integrand
 --------- | ---------